 - Identify obstacles to losing weight.
-Keep a food journal (What is a PDF document?).
+Keep a food journal.
 Look at it to try to find things that cause you to overeat, such as stress or depression.

 - Replace unhealthy food temptations with healthier foods such as fruit and low-fat yogurt.

 - Get enough physical activity for weight loss.

 - Plan your meals and snacks ahead of time.
 This helps you eat regular meals and a balanced, nutritious diet.